rodrigo0345/CV-Maker/README.md

 # Basic Explanation of the code and files systems

-This project was made with react and as such I will devide the explanation into different components.
+This project was made with react and as such I will divide the explanation into different components.

 ## App.jsx
-This component is responsible to render the entire page.
-Inside of the App component we have other 2 components, the Header and the Section, where the section is responsible for most of the program.
+Inside of the App component we have other 2 components, the Header and the Section, where the Section is responsible for most of the logic in the web app.
-Note: **In index.css we set some global Css for an ease of use.**
+Note: **In index.css we set some global Css for an easier use.**

 ## Section.jsx
 Inside section we have a lot of functions and states:
-- experience, education, skill and language are there to just act as counters and are later used inside the Form and Preview components ( this could be improved because this values could be just stored inside the "mainObject" state)
+- experience, education, skill and language are states used to just act as counters and are later used inside the Form and Preview components ( this could be improved because these values could be just stored inside the "mainObject" state)
-- enableCustomize is just toggling the options menu to change the colors of the CV preview.
+- enableCustomize is just toggling (between hidden and showing) the options menu to change the colors of the CV preview.
 (Again, could be improved in the future)
-- settings stores the colors choosen by the user and enables us to save this state into localStorage.
+- settings stores the colors chosen by the user and enables us to save this state into localStorage.
-- mainObject stores all the actual "important" information as it enables us to write on the Form, display what we wrote on the Form onto the preview and to store the information into localStorage.
+- mainObject stores all the actual "important" information as it enables us to write on the Form, display what we wrote on the Form onto the Preview component and to store the information in localStorage.

 The Section is divided into 2 main components (Form and Preview)

 ## Form.jsx
 Includes the actual inputs and also the options to save, reset and print the Preview component as a pdf.

+## Preview.jsx
+Shows the input of the user already formatted in a A4 sized box to simulate a real CV.
+Most of the work done in this component is in the styles folder.